Cardwell Parish, New Brunswick: Boundaries

-Governance
+Former local service district

-The entire parish forms the local service district of the parish of Cardwell, established in 1968 to assess for fire protection.
+The entire parish formed the local service district of the parish of Cardwell, established in 1968 to assess for fire protection.
 Recreational and sports facilities was added to the assessment in 2012.
 First aid and ambulance services were listed from 1972 until the description was rewritten in 2012.

 Communities

 Communities at least partly within the parish;